jjuanramos/dbt-bigquery-preview/README.md

 * `dbt-bigquery-preview.location`: set the location of the data you want to query.

 Both of these are mandatory if you want the extension to work.
 In order to set them up, go to `Settings -> Extensions -> dbt-bigquery-preview`.

-## Release Notes

-### 0.1.0

-First release!
-Meant for testing.
-Will work on Linux/Mac, not so sure about Windows.
-Use under your own discretion!

-### 0.2.0

-Fixed bug related to how the results were rendered.